-Ind AS 110 provides a limited scope of exception for parents that are 'investment entities'.
-If an entity is an investment entity under Ind AS 110, it is prohibited from consolidating its subsidiaries, with one exception, i.e. to consolidate a subsidiary that provides services for the entity's investment-related activities.
+Ind AS 110 provides limited scope of exception for parents that are 'investment entities'.
+If an entity is an investment entity under Ind AS 110, it is prohibited from consolidating its subsidiaries with one exception, i.e. to consolidate a subsidiary that is not itself an investment entity and that provides services for the entity's investment-related activities.
 An entity qualifies as an investment entity only when the following conditions are met:

-- It obtains funds from one or more investors and provides these to an investor (or investors) in the form of investment management services. - It makes a commitment to its investor(s) that its business purpose is to only invest funds for returns from capital appreciation, investment income or both. - It measures and evaluates the performance of all its investments, based on their fair value.
+- It obtains funds from one or more investors and provides these to an investor (or investors) in the form of investment management services. - It makes a commitment to its investor(s) that its business purpose is to only to invest funds for returns from capital appreciation, investment income or both. - It measures and evaluates the performance of all its investments based on their fair value.